 The studies mentioned above document partly contrasting results and demonstrate the challenges arising when dealing with extreme precipitation and related phenomena.
-In this study, a set of different realizations with one RCM is used and combined to the new ensemble LAERTES-EU (LArge Ensemble of Regional climaTe modEl Simulations for EUrope), which can be used for more profound statistical analyses.
-Basis is the global reanalysis data set 20CR (Compo et al., 2011), which was dynamically downscaled for Europe.
+In this study, a set of different realizations with one RCM is used and combined to the new LAERTES-EU (LArge Ensemble of Regional climaTe modEl Simulations for EUrope), which can be used for more profound statistical analyses.
+The basis is the global 20th Century Reanalysis (20CR) data set (Compo et al., 2011), which was dynamically downscaled for Europe.
 LAERTES-EU consists of a handful of 20th century reanalysis data sets and a large ensemble of decadal hindcast simulations mainly for the second half of the century.
-Although all simulations were performed with the same RCM version and set-up, LAERTES-EU is a combination of different external forcings, boundary conditions, and/or assimilation.
+Although all simulations were performed with the same RCM version and setup, LAERTES-EU is a combination of different external forcings, boundary conditions, and/or assimilation.
 Predictions for the upcoming decade will round up our analysis.
 The investigative focus lies on daily values of intensive areal precipitation which can be associated with major flood events in central Europe.
-As demonstrated for example by Schröter et al. (2015), severe flood events along the major river networks in central Europe are related to long-lasting and widespread precipitation events of mainly stratiform origin with embedded convective precipitation.
+As demonstrated, for example, by Schröter et al. (2015), severe flood events along the major river networks in central Europe are related to longlasting and widespread precipitation events of mainly stratiform origin with embedded convective precipitation.
 Typically, intensities do not reach the most extreme rates of the distribution but are characterized by high spatial mean values.